 - Improved employee satisfaction

-Yeah but I’ve got an Intranet so do I need Knowledge Management platform?
+Yeah but I’ve got an Intranet so do I need a Knowledge Management platform?

 It’s like saying I’ve got Google Maps on my phone so I don’t need a GPS.